kanekotic/Simple-Company/README.md

 ## Webpage

 If your intention is to publicise your services the simplest solution is to have a static webpage.
 This are basically generation of HTML from a set of information you want to share.
-You can se an example in ()[].
+You can se an example (here)[http://exampleweb.kanekotic.com/].

 ## Email